mavek87/gwt-history-router/README.md

 ```

 ### 4. From your Pages you use the router as shown below.
-For example to go from PageOne to PageTwo call the method Router.go(SecondPage.class) in PageOne.
+For example to go from PageOne to PageTwo call the method Router.getInstance().go(SecondPage.class) in PageOne.
 Example:

 ```
 HTMLButtonElement button = (HTMLButtonElement) document.getElementById("btn");
 button.addEventListener(BrowserEvents.CLICK, clickEvent -> {
-	Router.go(SecondPage.class);
+	Router.getInstance().go(SecondPage.class);
 });
 ```